matrix-org/matrix-spec-proposals/proposals/4019-encrypted-relationships.md

 appears in the encrypted payload.
 Clients SHOULD NOT trust the results obtained from the [relationships API](https://spec.matrix.org/v1.6/client-server-api/#relationships-api) in the client-server API, and SHOULD NOT obtain event relationships from those API.
+If clients called the relationships API, they SHOULD understand that the responses may be incomplete.
+They SHOULD also check for each encrypted received event in the response whether it contains an encrypted `m.relates_to`, and if it does, it SHOULD use the encrypted copy to verify whether the event does belong to that relationship.

 ### Server behaviour